Learning the Value of Value Learning: Resolving Dilemmas without Commensuration

-Value refinement opens a third path.
+Value refinement opens a different path.
 Rather than resolving uncertainty about the correct weight, the agent refines their understanding of available actions.
-In certain instances, refinement may eliminate the dilemma by revealing an action that excels along both dimensions, obviating the need for commensuration.
+In certain cases, refinement eliminates the dilemma by revealing an action that excels along both dimensions, obviating commensuration entirely.

 Following our framework, the agent refines $A$ by considering previously unconsidered propositions $B_1, B_2 \in \mathcal{A} \setminus \mathcal{A}_0$, producing

 This refinement affects both value dimensions simultaneously.
 For each $V_i$, the agent maintains uncertainty about refined values, captured by distributions $\mu_A^{(i)}$ over $(v_{i,1}, v_{i,2}, q^{(i)})$ where $v_{i,j} = V_i(A \land B_j)$ and $q^{(i)} = P(B_1|A)$.
 The RRP extends to each dimension: $V_i(A) = \mathbb{E}_{\mu_A^{(i)}}[q^{(i)} v_{i,1} + (1-q^{(i)}) v_{i,2}]$.